 Replicating Effective Programs (REP) is a CDC-initiated project that identifies HIV/AIDS prevention interventions with demonstrated evidence of efficacy.
 Project AIM is one the REP interventions and is the product of extensive collaboration among researchers, educators, providers, community agencies, and youth.
 Project AIM has been field tested in two community-based settings, including a church setting, by non-research staff with African American and Latino youth.
+Therefore, this intervention package is appropriate for implementation in community settings by agency staff serving African American and Latino youth.
+With minor adaptation, the intervention package also may be appropriate for youth of other races or ethnicities living in low-income neighborhoods.
 Project AIM has also been packaged as a school-based intervention.